Shooting Cross Eye Dominant - Left Eye Dominant Right Handed Shooting

 Quick Summary

-For right-handed, left-eye dominant shooters, the best method is to maintain a strong shooting stance and horizontally slide the firearm to align with the dominant left eye.
-Avoid tilting the gun or canting your head, as these techniques compromise stability and accuracy.
+For right-handed, left-eye dominant shooters, the best technique is to maintain a strong stance and horizontally slide the firearm to align with the left eye.
+Avoid tilting the gun or canting the head, as these actions compromise body alignment and stability.
+This expert advice comes from retired Navy SEAL sniper Chris Sajnog.

 Chapters